 - The processor then processes the loan and gets it ready to submit it to the lender’s mortgage underwriting department

-Why did the borrower go through the mortgage process and get a mortgage loan denial ?
+Why did the borrower go through the underwriting process and get a mortgage loan denial ?

 - What happened?